Issued: 0930 Sunday 10th November 2019

 Temperatures staying cold for many with rather mixed conditions for most

-Temperatures will be remaining cold for most through next week.
+Temperatures will be remaining cold through next week.
 There will be rain and showers, some of these heavy at times.
-The heaviest of the rain in more western areas with a risk of some snow on hills.
+The heaviest of the rain in more western areas with more snow on hills.
 There will be a few drier days as high pressure briefly builds on a few occasions but this brings the risk of frost, mist and fog.

 For the weather for the next few days click here

-Low pressure continues to dominate the weather with at least two centres circulating around the UK and Ireland on Wednesday.
-Low confidence in detail but it looks to start mostly dry and bright before cloud, outbreaks of rain and strong winds spread in from the west.
-Staying dry for much of Scotland and eastern England.
-High temperatures at 4 to 8C.
+Low pressure continues to dominate the weather with a few centres circulating around the UK and Ireland on Wednesday.
+A cloudy start to the day with isolated showers before outbreaks of rain move into western and southwestern areas.
+The best of any sunshine to the east.
+High temperatures at 3 to 8C.

-Low pressure may slide south on Thursday bringing a northeasterly air flow to the British Isles.
+Low pressure slides south on Thursday bringing a northeasterly air flow to the British Isles.
 Cloudy with outbreaks of rain for central and southern England and Wales.
 Mostly dry and bright with scattered coastal showers for northern England, Scotland, Ireland and Northern Ireland.
-Highs at 4 to 8C.
+Highs at 3 to 8C.

 Friday may see high pressure build to the northwest while low pressure stays to the south.
 A cold, brisk northeasterly air flow brings frequent showers and outbreaks of rain to North Sea coasts.
 Drier to the west.
-Highs at 4 to 8C.
+High temperatures at 3 to 8C.